Encapsulate Field refactoring

 Select Do not update local usages to leave references to the field in the current type.

-If the filed was not private, select Make field private to disallow direct access to the field outside the current type.
+If the field was not private, select Make field private to disallow direct access to the field outside the current type.

 To apply the refactoring, click Next.